alec-loftus/Genome_Assembly_Pipeline/README.md

 # Genome_Assembly_Pipeline
-Python wrapper automating the execution of genome assembly for HCMV transcriptomes from two donors 2 days and 6 days post infection (dpi).
+Python script automating the execution of genome assembly for HCMV transcriptomes from two donors 2 days and 6 days post infection (dpi).

 Tools included in this pipeline are: